Nicholas Robert Strowbridge

 Research Summary

 Broadly, Nic is interested in evolutionary genetics, or the use of genetics/omics to understand adaptive traits.
-His research involves working with multi-omic datasets to investigate evolution and the underlying molecular mechanisms that play a role in adaptation.
+He is particularly interested in udnerstanding the underlying molecular mechanisms of putatively adaptive traits, including but not limited to epigenetics and epitranscriptomics.
+Furthermore, he is interested in using phylogenetic methods to understand the evolution of these traits across species.
+His research at the University of Glasgow involves working with multi-omic datasets to investigate evolution and the underlying molecular mechanisms that play a role in adaptation, using colour as the phenotypic trait of interest.

 Evolution of colouration within Salamandra

-For one of Nic's main projects he is using DNA sequencing to understand how colour and pattern evolved across species within Salamandra.
+For one of Nic's main projects he is using reducded representation DNA sequencing to understand how colour and pattern evolved across species within Salamandra.
 Salamandra is a genus of true salamanders, consisting of six different species and up to 25 subspecies.
 Salamandra is well-known for its species' striking black and yellow colouration; however, there are drastic intra- and interspecies colour and pattern differences.
-Nic is working with samples covering all species and subspecies to investigate how these different colours and patterns evolved across the genus.
+Using phylogenetics, Nic will investigate how these different colours and patterns evolved across the genus.

 Molecular mechanisms of colouration